In a large bowl, stir together

 Kosher Salt (1/2 Tbsp)

-and a tablespoon of flour to knead the dough without it being too sticky.
+and a Tbsp of flour to knead the dough without it being too sticky.

 Place dough in a large bowl lightly coated with